OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/src/main/python/README.md

 ```
 $ curl -X GET http://localhost:9999/mux/cache
 ```
+> Notice the way the different TCP ports are mentioned in the yaml.

 ## Server interaction
 The TCP code presented here allows you to interact with the server, using a TCP client.